TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp7/doc/ask prof.md

 we can do topic modelling small clusters around errors

 + stemming: going + gone... debatable
-+ stopwords : ggtext
++ stopwords : ggtext + pronouns

 + matching words.
-Github, or enough line by line? alignment algorith,: look for OCR confusion matrix on the internet
+Github, or enough line by line? alignment algorithm: look for OCR confusion matrix on the internet
 *We decided to replace*